microsoft/react-native-code-push/docs/setup-android.md

 * [Code Signing setup](#code-signing-setup)

 In order to integrate CodePush into your Android project, please perform the following steps:

+### Plugin Installation for Expo (Android)

+React Native Code Push comes packaged with a plugin to automate some of the setup process:

+1. Open your Expo app config file (app.config.json or app.config.js instead of app.json).

+2. Insert the following into the plugins section of your config (Don't duplicate configuration, if the 'react-native-code-push' item already exists, simply add the android portion.).
+Create the plugins section if it doesn't already exist.

+    ```javascript
+    "plugins": [
+      [
+        'react-native-code-push',
+        {
+          android: {
+            CodePushDeploymentKey: 'YOUR_ANDROID_CODE_PUSH_KEY',
+          }
+        }
+      ]
+    ]
+    ```

+3. Replace `YOUR_ANDROID_CODE_PUSH_KEY` with the Deployment key.

+4. Run `npx expo prebuild --clean` to regenerate your native code with the codepush dependencies.

 ### Plugin Installation and Configuration for React Native 0.60 version and above (Android)